Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Recognition and Reasoning Models

-\textbf{Zero-shot.} To derive a feature for a step animation, we first extract the video, transcription, and caption features respectively, and then concatenate them.
-Formally, the feature of the $i$-th step is
+\textbf{Zero-shot.} To derive a feature for a step animation, we first extract the video, transcript, and caption features respectively, and then concatenate them.
+Formally, the feature of the $i$-th step is $f_i^a = [F_v(V_i^a),\; F_t(T_i^a),\; F_t(C_i^a)]$.
 To construct a feature for the ``Irrelevant'' category, we write a textual description of it and extract its text feature.
-The description is \emph{DES=“The mission control center, noisy shots (e.g. blue screen), or tasks not planned for the spacewalk.”} Hence the “Irrelevant” category feature is
+The description is \emph{DES=“The mission control center, noisy shots (e.g. blue screen), or tasks not planned for the spacewalk.”} Hence the “Irrelevant” category feature is $f_0^a = [F_t(\text{DES}),\; F_t(\text{DES}),\; F_t(\text{DES})]$.
+For a recording clip, we concatenate the video and transcript features: $f^s = [F_v(V_{t,w}),\; F_t(T_{t,w}),\; F_t(T_{t,w})]$.
+Here, the transcript feature is repeated so that the feature dimensionality is the same as those of the animation features.